 There’s more life in his rear view mirror now, than in his windshield, but with a full backpack of memories and life lessons, Dirk has found if not his avocation, if not his calling.
 His first novel, West of Tomorrow was published in the fall of 2016, and it is now available on Amazon in paperback and Kindle formats.
-Since then, Dirk has published Best-Case Scenario, Act I of Nyra’s Journey, (2018) a New Adult coming of age tale, also available from Amazon in paperback and Kindle, Through the Windshield, Drive-by Lives, a collection of his short stories and Tier Zero, Vol. I of The Knolan Cycle, the pilot volume in a science fiction series of first contact.
+Since then, Dirk has published Best-Case Scenario, Act I of Nyra’s Journey, (2018) a New Adult coming of age tale, also available from Amazon in paperback and Kindle, Through the Windshield, Drive-by Lives, (2018) a collection of his short stories.
+Next up was Tier Zero, Vol. I of The Knolan Cycle, (2019) the pilot volume in a science fiction series of first contact.
 His latest novel, Eryinath-5 The Dancer Nebula (2021) is volume II of the Knolan Cycle and picks up where Tier Zero left off.

-Dirk currently lives in Laguna Niguel, CA. A member of the Southern California Writer’s Association, he is also the organizer/facilitator of the Advanced Fiction Group, an Orange County critique group that meets every other Thursday in Irvine.
+Dirk currently lives in Laguna Niguel, CA. A member of the Southern California Writer’s Association, he is also the organizer/facilitator of the the OC Writers’ Space, an Orange County critique group that has been dormant but which he is trying to revive.
 When he’s not writing, Dirk reads extensively, hits the gym three times a week at least, snow skis and putters around in the garage with various wood-working projects.